 In the event of a failure of a Gibraltar Deposit Guarantee Scheme participant, the Gibraltar Financial Services Resolution and Compensation Committee (“the FSRCC”) may be required to compensate eligible depositors directly.
-As per the Financial Services (Compensation and Resolution Schemes) Act 2015 ‘a Scheme participant must mark eligible deposits in a manner that allows for the immediate identification of those deposits’.
-In addition ‘a Scheme participant must be able to provide the FSRCC with all information necessary to enable the FSRCC to prepare for the payment of compensation’.
+As per the Financial Services Act 2019 “a Scheme participant must mark eligible deposits in a manner that allows for the immediate identification of those deposits”.
+In addition, ‘a Scheme participant must be able to provide the FSRCC with all information necessary to enable the FSRCC to prepare for the payment of compensation’.
 Central to this is the requirement on deposit takers to develop a single customer view (“SCV”).
 The provision of an accurate SCV will provide the FSRCC with the information required to make a fast pay-out, with a pay-out target set out within the DGSD timeframes.

-From 28th February 2017, the Gibraltar Resolution and Compensation Unit (“RCU”) required all deposit takers to supply an electronic SCV file containing all the records of claimants who would be eligible for compensation within a transitional timeline of 72 hours from request.
-This was demonstrated through the submission of a sample file electronically for verification by 6th March 2017.
-In addition, from March 2017 the RCU are carrying out early verification of deposit takers SCV files.
-Following the March reporting, the FSRCC or RCU reserve the right to request additional SCV reporting, if this is felt necessary e.g. when the quality of submission is not to an acceptable standard or there is a significant operational change of a Credit Institution.
+The Gibraltar Resolution and Compensation Unit (“RCU”) requires all deposit takers to supply an electronic SCV file containing all the records of claimants who would be eligible for compensation within a transitional timeline of 72 hours from request.
+In addition, the RCU carry out early verification of deposit takers SCV files and reserve the right to request additional SCV reporting, if this is felt necessary e.g. when the quality of submission is not to an acceptable standard or there is a significant operational change of a Credit Institution.
 New deposit takers, who form part of the DGS, remain subject to the requirement to submit their SCV following authorisation and upon request.

 The following documents may be of assistance for ‘SCV Reporting’ for firms: